 The HHS Office of Inspector General (OIG) and the USDA OIG maintain confidential reporting systems for the public to report safety, security, or other concerns associated with BSAT.
-In 2022, FSAP received one report made to HHS OIG.
-The 2022 report did not involve BSAT, and the claims could not be verified.
-The report was referred to the Occupational Safety and Health Administration for further consideration.
+In 2023, DRSC received one report made to HHS OIG.
+DRSC informed DASAT of the report because it involved an entity regulated by both DRSC and DASAT, and DASAT referred the report to USDA OIG.
 Since 2015, the HHS and USDA OIGs have received no more than five reports per year.